jzuhone/pyxsim/doc/source/event_lists.rst

   This option sets the orientation of the plane of projection.
 If not set, an arbitrary grid-aligned ``north_vector`` is chosen.
 Ignored in the case where a particular axis (e.g., "x", "y", or "z") is explicitly specified.
+* ``smooth_positions`` (optional): Apply a gaussian smoothing operation to the sky positions of the events.
+This may be useful when the binned events appear blocky due to their uniform distribution within simulation cells.
+However, this will move the events away from their originating position on the sky, and so may distort surface brightness profiles and/or spectra.
+Should probably only be used for visualization purposes.
+Supply a float here to smooth with a standard deviation with this fraction of the cell or particle size.
+  Default: None
 * ``prng`` (optional): An integer seed, pseudo-random number generator, :class:`~numpy.random.RandomState` object, or :mod:`~numpy.random` (the default).
 Use this if you have a reason to generate the same set of random numbers, such as for a test.